 Hardware shall be provided to ensure tamper-resistant mounting in public access areas after normal business hours without modification to the integrity of the housing.

 Where used, pendant mounts shall be suitable for use as wall, ceiling and column mounts.
 Pendant mounts shall attach to the appropriate camera housing using standard threaded, rigid aluminum (type IMC) pipes.
 Pipes are to be a minimum of 1-1/2 inch in diameter.
-General Contractor shall furnish and install 1 ½ inch pipe to pendant kit at each camera length as required
+General Contractor shall furnish and install 1-1/2 inch pipe to pendant kit at each camera length as required

 All pendant mounts shall incorporate installer provided safety chain or cable of sufficient endurance to support 2 times the weight of the camera and mounting hardware.
 Safety chain or cable shall be securely attached to the building structure at one end and to the bottom of the pendant stem at the other end.